FEMtools Pretest and Correlation

 or reduced system matrices.

-- Automated support for double modes (axisymmetric structures).
+- Automated support for mode shape pairing in case of double modes (axisymmetric structures).

 - MAC contribution analysis.